Train horn: United States

 The pattern for blowing the horn remains two long, one short, and one long.
 This is to be repeated or prolonged as necessary until the lead locomotive fully occupies the crossing.
 Locomotive engineers retain the authority to vary this pattern as necessary for crossings in close proximity, and are allowed to sound the horn in emergency situations no matter where the location.

+Quiet zones

+Public authorities have the option to maintain or establish quiet zones provided certain supplemental or alternative safety measures are in place, and the crossing accident rate meets government standards.

 A ban on sounding locomotive horns in Florida was ordered removed by the FRA after it was shown that the accident rate doubled during the ban.
 The new ruling preempts any state or local laws regarding the use of the train horn at public crossings.
-This also provides public authorities the option to maintain or establish quiet zones provided certain supplemental or alternative safety measures are in place, and the crossing accident rate meets government standards.